The aim of this guide is to onboard someone into Decentralized Finance, or DeFi in short, as quickly as possible without going into technicals.

 Open To All

-Anyone worldwide with an internet connection and some cryptocurrency can use a service regardless of location, age, experience, status etc.
+Anyone worldwide with an internet connection and some cryptocurrency can use a service regardless of location, age, experience, social status etc.

 DeFi services live on a distributed blockchain powered by thousands of servers.
 This ensures uninterrupted access to service to anyone worldwide at any time.